Havcker243/APLITE/aplite-frontend/README.md

 Create `aplite-frontend/.env.local`:
 - `NEXT_PUBLIC_API_URL` (defaults to `http://127.0.0.1:8000`)

+## Onboarding notes (backend alignment)
+- Backend must be running with the `schema-final.sql` schema (not `aplite-backend/data/schema.sql`) so onboarding columns exist.
+- Role-based flow: owners use OTP; authorized reps (high risk) are forced to schedule a verification call.
+The UI hides OTP when risk is high or role is authorized rep.

 ## Notes
 - Auth tokens are stored in `localStorage` by the MVP (`aplite-frontend/src/utils/auth.tsx`).